Yandex Cloud

 5,Viktor

-2. Upload the file you prepared to the Object Storage bucket.
+2. Upload your prepared file to the Object Storage bucket.

-1. Create a source endpoint of the Object Storage type with these settings:
+1. Create a source endpoint of the Object Storage type with the following settings:

 • Database type: Object Storage.